Sanlut/IBC-challenge-for-Kichain/README.md

 To do this we need to install and configure the Cosmos IBC relayer, and we need a second network that supports IBC transactions.
 For this, I used the recently launched Umee test network.
 ___

+Before I started installing and configuring the relayer, I made changes in config.toml on my nodes in both networks.
+In the rpc section "rpc-addr": "http://127.0.0.1:26657" changed to "rpc-addr": "http://0.0.0.0:26657".

+The relayer was installed on the Kichane network node.
+___

 ### 1. Download and install the relayer:
 * git clone https://github.com/cosmos/relayer.git
 * cd relayer